JosephMichael7/bookmark-box/README.md

 - `package.json` for scripts and dependencies
 - Source directories for application code
 - Configuration files for framework, build, or styling tools
+- Environment examples, if provided

+## Development Notes

+Keep changes focused and easy to review.

+Prefer clear naming for bookmark-related components, routes, and helpers.